Carlos Queiroz: Iran

 Iran continued their winning streak after 2014 World Cup qualification, securing qualification to the 2015 Asian Cup months later as the highest ranked seed.
 Iran qualified for the 2015 AFC Asian Cup as group winners, where they were the highest ranked seed.
 Iran faced Bahrain, Qatar, and the United Arab Emirates in Group C.

-With the second highest number of fans in the tournament after hosts Australia, the Iranians defeated Bahrain 2–0 with limited preparations.
+With the second highest number of fans in the tournament after hosts Australia, the Iranians defeated Bahrain 2–0.
 A defensive-minded Iran then defeated Qatar 1–0 thanks to a Sardar Azmoun goal before defeating the UAE by the same scoreline to reach the top of their group.

-In the quarter-finals, Iran faced underdog Iraq, who they had beaten weeks prior in a friendly match.
-Having received a controversial red card in the first half from referee Ben Williams, Iran led a valiant effort with ten men, scoring two goals late in extra time to draw the match 3–3.
+In the quarter-finals, Iran faced Iraq, who they had beaten weeks prior in a friendly match.
+Having received a red card in the first half from referee Ben Williams, Iran led an effort with ten men, scoring two goals in extra time to draw the match 3–3.
 In the ensuing penalty shootout, Iran lost 7–6 in sudden death.